Too Many eSIM Plans? The Travel Connectivity UX Problem

-Welcome to the UX crisis of travel eSIM marketplaces, where the paradox of choice meets unclear value, and you’re left wondering whether this whole thing was really meant to make travel easier.
+Welcome to the UX crisis of travel eSIM marketplaces, where the paradox of choice collides with unclear value and leaves travelers wondering whether this whole system was really designed to make travel easier.

 Decision Fatigue Is Real